 - Scent is the most important sense for all cats – they live in a cloud of smells and pheromones.

 - Place a Feliway® diffuser just outside of the baby’s room or nearby.
-Feliway® is a synthetic feline pheromone that can help make your cat feel safer with the changes in environment.
+Feliway® is a synthetic feline pheromone that can help make your cat feel safer with changes in the environment.

 - If the baby stays in the hospital for several hours, have the father or other very familiar person bring home a baby blanket that smells like the newborn for the cat to smell.
 Don’t force your cat to smell it, but leave it on the floor a few feet away from where your cat rests or plays.
 If your cat is calm, you can use the blanket to wipe your cat’s cheeks and body so that the smell is the same as the baby’s.